 - Attend and participate in grand rounds, journal club, departmental lectures, conferences and lectures by guest speakers.

-The experience will prepare residents for successful careers as physician assistants in emergency medicine.
-After graduating from the program, residents will receive a certificate of completion from the University of Missouri and be prepared to sit for the NCCPA Certificate of Added Qualification in Emergency Medicine exam.
+The experience will prepare PA fellows for successful careers as physician assistants in emergency medicine.
+After graduating from the program, PA fellows will receive a certificate of completion from the University of Missouri and be prepared to sit for the NCCPA Certificate of Added Qualification in Emergency Medicine exam.